China, North Korea to open border trade zone in October

 North Korea's isolated and small economy has few links with the outside world apart from China, which has been a key partner for decades and remains the North's main trading partner and sole influential diplomatic ally.

-But ties have been strained by North Korea's banned nuclear program, which has triggered the U.N. sanctions on the North.
+But ties have been strained by North Korea's banned nuclear programme, which has triggered the U.N. sanctions on the North.

 As relations between China and North Korea have become strained in recent years, China has grown closer to South Korea, Asia's fourth-largest economy and the North's main rival.